City Guide

 Sunrise at Maroon bells lake

-The great state of Colorado is also one of the most mountainous, as the Rocky Mountains cut right through the state and even have a national park named after them here.
-Whether you’re looking for remote, hard-to-reach wilderness areas or more accessible peaks you can just about drive to, Colorado has something for you.
+Colorado is one of the U.S.’s most mountainous states — the Rocky Mountains cut right through it.
+Whether you’re seeking remote wilderness or more accessible peaks, the state of Colorado has something for you.

-Fort Collins, Denver, and Colorado Springs make great home bases to climb, camp, and hike your way through the mountains or just drive up for a relaxing sunset picnic.
-If you stay in Denver, you’ll also have big-city amenities and easy access to the one-of-a-kind Red Rocks, which is part red-rock amphitheater and part park.
+Fort Collins and Colorado Springs are great cities to visit because they give you easy access to the mountains.
+You can climb, camp, and hike through the landscape or drive up to a scenic view to enjoy a sunset picnic.
+If you stay in the city of Denver, you’ll also have big-city amenities and easy access to the Red Rocks, a one-of-a-kind amphitheater nestled among natural geological formations.

 Utah